Top 10 Social Media APIs for Developers

 • X API

-• Implementation Rating: MEDIUM – if use a package such as twitter-api-v2, otherwise Hard.
+• Implementation Rating: MEDIUM – if you use a package such as twitter-api-v2 then Medium, otherwise Hard.
 Documentation weak with poor examples.
 Also, some of the docs are out of date since moving the Twitter rebranded to X, so be sure to test everything throughly.

 • Requires registration: Yes